 Enter open source development practices — a key component of software supply chains and modern software innovation.

-From the early days of computing, developers have understood that giving common tasks to a pre-designed system was a way to speed development and reduce production costs.
+From the early days of computing, developers have understood that giving common tasks to a pre-designed system was a way to speed up engineering process and reduce production costs.
 This has only multiplied today with community-developed software parts, pre-built libraries, and third-party components.
 Open source components save companies time and money, improve quality, deliver business agility, and mitigate (some) business risk.

 The concept is not new.
 Long before the advent of open source, Isaac Newton famously said, "I see further by standing on the shoulders of giants and I discover truth by building on previous discoveries."
 This idea is a primary reason why open source components are so attractive to development teams, though some in the industry were reluctant to adopt it at scale.

 The same holds true for the increasing use of containerized applications.
-Simply stated, free and open access to pre-existing software components and containers eliminates the reinvention of wheels and exposes software to a global community of “co-developers,” to ideate on and expand upon.
+Simply stated, free and open access to pre-existing software components and containers eliminates the reinvention of wheels.
+It also exposes software to a global community of “co-developers” to consider and expand upon.

 Today, whatever hesitation there may have been around open source is merely a shadow.
 The average application is now made up of 85% open source components.

-Today, development without open source software components is a rarity.
-And what’s increasingly part of the conversation is how to address the process of component development from external sources.
+What’s important today is how development without open source software components is a rarity.
+And what’s increasingly part of the conversation is how to address the process of developing software using components from external sources.
 Companies need to recognize that software happens outside their walls and networks.
 What people, processes, and tools make up the software you deploy?